About Visiting Angels

 I believe seniors should be able to stay in their homes if it is sustainable.
 There is a certain joy that comes out of visiting a client in their home, viewing pictures of many generations and hearing stories.
 All while watching their faces light up.
 I also enjoy building relationships with clients, their family members and the caregivers taking care of them.”

-In her downtime, she enjoys playing basketball with my 10-year-old son, watching a great movie, and visiting with family members.
+In her downtime, she enjoys playing basketball with her son, watching a great movie, and visiting with family members.

 Desiree M. Soares, Human Resources Manager and Companion